hypo69/hypo/docs/gemini/consultant/ru/utils/file.md

     exc_info: bool = True,
 ) -> Union[str, list[str], None]:
     """
-    Reads the contents of a file.
+    Read the contents of a file or directory.

     :param file_path: Path to the file or directory.
     :type file_path: Union[str, Path]